ILAE Logo

 Activation

-A photoparoxysmal response to intermittent photic stimulation is seen in one third of cases, however seizures induced by visual stimuli in daily life are seen in <10%.
+A photoparoxysmal response to intermittent photic stimulation is seen in up to 90% of cases, however seizures induced by visual stimuli in daily life are seen in <10%.

-Generalized spike-and-wave or polyspike-and-wave and clinical absences may be provoked by hyperventilation.
+Generalized spike- or polyspike-wave and (in patients with absence seizures) clinical absences may be provoked by hyperventilation.

-CAUTION Where hyperventilation is performed well for three minutes and no generalized spike-and-wave is seen, absence seizures are unlikely.
+CAUTION Where hyperventilation is performed well for three minutes and no generalized spike-wave is seen, absence seizures are unlikely.

 Ictal

-A single generalized polyspike-and-wave correlates with the myoclonic seizure.
+A single generalized polyspike-wave correlates with the myoclonic seizure, the myoclonus occurs concurrently with the polyspike.

 With generalized tonic-clonic seizures, the ictal EEG is often obscured by artifact.
 Generalized fast rhythmic spikes are seen in the tonic stage.
 Bursts of spikes and after-coming slow waves are synchronous with clonic jerks.
 A postictal period of irregular slow activity follows.

-Regular fast (3.5-6Hz) generalized spike-and-wave or polyspike-and-wave accompanies absence seizures.
+A regular fast (3-5.5Hz) generalized spike- or polyspike-wave discharge accompanies absence seizures.

 Feedback | Home | Contact Us | Privacy | Terms & Conditions of Use | Log In For Videos